Skip to content

 Overview

-Hardhat is a robust development environment for EVM-compatible chains that makes smart contract development more efficient.
-This guide walks you through the essentials of using Hardhat to create, compile, test, and deploy smart contracts on Asset Hub.
+Hardhat is a robust development environment for Ethereum-compatible chains that makes smart contract development more efficient.
+This guide walks you through the essentials of using Hardhat to create, compile, test, and deploy smart contracts on Polkadot Hub.

 Prerequisites